qualityisaculture/ApacheAnswersPowerAutomateIntegration/POWER_AUTOMATE_SETUP.md

-# Power Automate Setup for Teams Message Callbacks
+# Power Automate Setup for Teams Emoji Reaction Callbacks

-This document explains how to set up a Power Automate flow that will send HTTP callbacks to your application after a message is posted to Teams.
+This document explains how to set up a Power Automate flow that will send HTTP callbacks to your application when an emoji reaction is added to a message in Teams.

 ## Overview

 The flow will:

-1. Trigger when a message is posted to a Teams channel
+1. Trigger when an emoji reaction is added to a message in a Teams channel
-2. Extract the message details (ID, conversation ID, link, and body)
+2. Extract the message details (ID, conversation ID, link, and body) along with reaction information
 3. Send an HTTP GET request to your application's callback endpoint
-4. Your application will automatically post a comment to the original Apache Answers post with the Teams message link and IDs
+4. Your application will automatically post the message as a question to Apache Answers and respond with a link

 ## Prerequisites

 - Access to Power Automate (Microsoft 365 license)
 - Your application running and accessible via HTTP
-- The callback endpoint URL (default: `http://localhost:3000/callback/power-automate`)
+- The callback endpoint URL (default: `http://localhost:3000/callback/emoji`)

 ## Step-by-Step Setup